Construction has started on Montreal's giant criticized $200M "Ring" installation (PHOTOS) | News

-Make all The Lord of the Rings jokes you want, but Montreal’s ring installation is coming full circle.
+Make all The Lord of the Rings and/or Stargate portal jokes you want, but Montreal’s ring installation is coming full circle.

 Giant full circle.